 RESULTS

-In each study year, most (71–95%) of the singing male Corncrakes present were captured and sampled (Table 1).
+In each study year, most (71–95%) of the singing male Corn Crakes present were captured and sampled (Table 1).
 Seventeen of the 43 males were captured more than once during the same breeding season to read the ring number and check their identity.
 Although most males were recorded as singing within a few hectares throughout the breeding season, some individuals moved up to 1.2 km.
 Movements exceeding 200 m were detected by recapture for 11 males (26%) (Table 1).
 Microsatellite genotypes were obtained for all 43 of the sampled adult males and for five adult females captured during drives (Table 1).

 Paternity was assigned to sampled fathers with a probability ≥ 0.80 for 16 chicks and six juveniles, which were assigned to 14 broods based on their estimated hatching dates (Table 2).
 Ten sampled adult males were assigned as fathers of captured young.
 Four of the fathers were each assigned two broods in the same breeding season (Table 2).
 In three cases, the two broods with the same father had different mothers (broods 1 and 2, 3 and 4, 9 and 10) and in one case the mother was the same for both broods (broods 6 and 7).
 The two broods with the same mother were captured on the same drive and had first-egg dates which differed by 34 days.
 Of the three pairs of broods with the same father, but different mothers, the first comprised two fledged juveniles captured on the same drive and the others were captured 1153 m and 168 m apart with first-egg dates 13 and 33 days apart.
 The locations of broods in relation to all of the recorded singing places of their assigned sires are mapped in Appendix S2.

-Broods of chicks up to 20 days old, which would mostly still be dependent on the mother, tended to be close (median 78 m; range 4–151 m) to the singing location of the father, but older unfledged chicks, which would all be independent, were further away (median 261 m, range 149–601 m: Mann-Whitney U test; U3,7 = 1, two-tailed P = 0.034; Figure 1).
-However, there was no significant correlation overall between the distance from the father’s singing place and chick age for unfledged chicks (Spearman correlation rS = 0.225, one-tailed P = 0.266; N = 10).
+Broods of chicks up to 20 days old, which would mostly still be dependent on the mother, tended to be close (median 78 m; range 4–151 m) to the singing location of the father, but older unfledged chicks, which would all be independent, were further away (median 261 m, range 149–601 m: Mann-Whitney U-test; U3,7 = 1, two-tailed P = 0.034; Figure 1).
+However, there was no significant correlation overall between the distance from the father’s singing place and chick age for unfledged chicks (Spearman’s coefficient rS = 0.225, one-tailed P = 0.266; N = 10).
 Distances of fledged juveniles from their father’s singing location were similar to those of chicks older than 20 days (median 180 m; range 120–823 m; U7.8 = 21, two-tailed P = 0.266).
-The mean distance of all unfledged chicks from the father’s singing place was 243 m (1 SE = 55 m) and the mean distance for fledged juveniles was 298 m (1 SE = 83 m).
+The mean distance of all unfledged chicks from the father’s singing place was 243 m (se ± 55 m) and the mean distance for fledged juveniles was 298 m (se ± 83 m).